 Let’s say you’ve already named your business.
 Now you need images, words, feelings, to make it distinctive.
 To make it a brand.
 Branding involves several elements:

-· Logo — Clarify your message based upon the perception you want your customers to have about your business, your niche, and how you want to position yourself.
+- Logo — Clarify your message based upon the perception you want your customers to have about your business, your niche, and how you want to position yourself.
 Distill that into an image that will be the visual representation of your company: your logo.
 I recommend this tool from GraphicSprings to create a free logo for your business.

 Step 6: Create Your Web Site

 The nature of your business will drive and designate your web site by topic — e.g., content, features, directions, contact info, blogs, links, biography, photos, itineraries.
 Then start writing your copy, making sure its tone fits the web site design.
 State the key benefits clients will receive, the key values you deliver, the key concerns you share.

 What topics does your web site need to cover?
 Use that list to create your web site pages.
 For example, a lecturer or public speaker may need a:

 - Products (books, CDs, DVDs) page; Shopping Cart

 - Meeting Planners page; Contact page